razatechofficial/crypto-shield/SDK-TEST-SUMMARY.md

   /encrypt\(plaintext:/g,
   `encrypt(plaintext: string | Buffer, aad: string | Buffer): EncryptedEnvelope {
     if (this._isZeroized) {
-      throw new AveroxCryptoError('ZEROIZED', 'Cannot encrypt: instance has been zeroized');
+      throw new  CryptoError('ZEROIZED', 'Cannot encrypt: instance has been zeroized');
     }
     return this._encrypt(plaintext`
 );